pretix/pretix-docs/docs/topics/vouchers.md

 Whenever you create more than one type of voucher for an event, it is recommended that you enter a descriptor in the "Tag" field.
 This can make it easier to find, edit and clone certain sets of vouchers in the list.
-A useful entry in the "Tag" field could be the date and time at which the vouchers were created, the purpose for which they were created, or both.
+A useful entry in the "Tag" field could be the purpose for which they were created, for example, "Limited Time Offer".
-For example, "2024-07-08 09:45 Limited Time Offer" would be a very useful tag if there is a large total number of vouchers for the event in question.

 As described in the introduction, vouchers have several useful applications.
 Those applications will be explained in the following subsections.